Dolores Redondo: Ofrenda a la tormenta (Offering to the Storm)

 The last entry in the trilogy was presented to the public on 25 November 2014.

 During the presentation, the author admitted that the idea which inspired the whole story was for readers to understand that "even though many magical elements appear, the novel is very real and current."

 A film adaptation was released in July 2020.

 La cara norte del corazón (The North Face of the Heart)

-Published 10 December 2019 by Planeta Publishing, La cara norte del corazón is a prequel to the trilogy above and explains Amaia Salazar's youth and education in FBI in United States.
+Published 10 December 2019 by Planeta Publishing, La cara norte del corazón is a prequel to the Baztán Trilogy novels and explains Amaia Salazar's youth and education in FBI in United States.

 In 2021, NBC Universal acquired the rights to adapt the novel into a television series format, to be produced by Heyday Films.